renovatebot/renovate/docs/usage/self-hosted-configuration.md

 - The `etag` from the cached results will be reused, and may result in a 304 response, meaning cached results are revalidated
 - If an error occurs when querying the `npmjs` registry, then soft expired results will be reused if they are present

+## checkedBranches

+This array will allow you to set the names of the branches you want to rebase/create, as if you selected their checkboxes in the Dependency Dashboard issue.

+Example: `renovate --checked-branches=renovate/chalk-4.x renovate-reproductions/checked` will rebase the `renovate/chalk-4.x` branch in the `renovate-reproductions/checked` repository.`

 ## containerbaseDir

 This directory is used to cache downloads when `binarySource=docker` or `binarySource=install`.